Undergraduate Research

 presentation picpresentation pic 2

 Alexis researched and explored the minds of superheroes and villains.
 This research reviewed information from comics, movies, and tv shows to illustrate the common threads tying mental health issues and similarities between villains and superheroes.
+Though heroes and villains are portrayed as polar opposites, both are demonstrated to struggle with mental health issues, which can be a result of their social interactions, social standings, relationships, etc. The representation of mental health in these characters, while sometimes flawed, draws attention to the multiple disorders that everyday people face and can

 River McFarlane